babashka/sci/doc/forking.md

 ## Current boundary

-This first implementation makes Var roots/metadata and the values of SCI-created atoms and volatiles fork-local.
-Atom validator and watch registrations still live on the shared stable host handle.
+Var roots/metadata, all logical SCI atom state, and SCI-created volatile values are fork-local.
+Atom metadata, validator, and watch maps are inherited by a fork and can subsequently diverge; effects performed by a watch are ordinary user capabilities and are not made reversible automatically.
 Promises, delays, futures, transients, mutable host objects, mutable deftype fields, and effects outside SCI remain shared unless the embedding application models or copies them.

-A complete effect inventory and an explicit fork protocol are the next step before describing an interpreter as fully forkable.
+On the JVM and CLJS an SCI-created atom is now a dedicated `SciAtom`, not the host's concrete `clojure.lang.Atom`/`cljs.core.Atom` class.
+It implements the normal dereference, atom, metadata, validator, and watch protocols, but code that tests the host concrete class observes this intentional representation difference.
+The split is necessary for one stable identity to select different state in different worlds.

 Forking is O(number of allocated slots), including spare array capacity, while slot reads and writes are constant time.
 This intentionally favors the common